marbleville/Minesweeper/README.md

 # Minesweeper

-A version of minesweeper written in Java for my CSA fianl project.
+A version of minesweeper written in Java for my CSA final project.